Similarity-Distance-Magnitude Activations: Methods

 \subsection{Evaluating Selective Classification}

-As a common, unambiguous baseline quantity for comparing selective classifiers, we seek a straightforward balance between precision and recall.
-Among the selective classifications from an estimator, we seek (I) prediction-conditional accuracy and (II) class-conditional accuracy above a given threshold, $\alpha \in (\frac{1}{C}, 1]$.
+As a common, unambiguous baseline quantity for comparing selective classifiers over a held-out test set, $\testSplit$, we seek an easy-to-interpret and easy-to-evaluate metric, reflecting real-world applications.
+Among the selective classifications from an estimator, we seek (Quantity I) prediction-conditional accuracy at or above a given threshold, $\alpha \in (\frac{1}{2}, 1]$, and (Quantity II) class-conditional accuracy at or above that same threshold, $\alpha$.

-To evaluate this quantity, we only consider the points for which the given estimator assigns a high-probability of at least $\alpha$, which is typically near 1, such as $\alpha=0.95$ in our experiments.
+To evaluate this metric, we only consider the points for which the given estimator assigns a high-probability of at least $\alpha$, which is typically near 1, such as $\alpha=0.95$ in our experiments.
 We refer to this set of points as the \textit{admitted}, or \textit{non-rejected}, set.
-Then, given ground-truth values for $\testSplit$, we assess whether the conditional accuracies of the admitted set are at least $\alpha$ when (I) stratifying by the predicted labels, $\hat{y}$, and when (II) stratifying by the true labels, $y$.
+Then, given ground-truth values for $\testSplit$, we assess whether the conditional accuracies of the admitted set are at least $\alpha$ when (Quantity I) stratifying by the predicted labels, $\hat{y}$, and when (Quantity II) stratifying by the true labels, $y$.

 The estimator that rejects all points would meet these conditions.
 However, given two estimators that meet these conditions, we prefer that which rejects fewer points, ceteris paribus.
 In other words, we seek estimators that meet our reliability condition and are informative (i.e., maximize the number of points that are properly admitted), but when the estimator is uncertain, we prefer rejection over unexpectedly falling under the desired $\alpha$ probability threshold.